File Scrub 1 ::::: EE ... wind_home-basics

 Electricity generation with wind

-The amount of electricity generated from wind has grown significantly in recent years.
-Electricity generation from wind in the United States increased from about 6 billion kilowatthours (kWh) in 2000, to about 182 billion kWh in 2014.
+The amount of electricity generated from wind has grown significantly since 2000.
+Electricity generation from wind in the United States increased from about 6 billion kilowatthours (kWh) in 2000 to about 226 billion kWh in 2016.

 New technologies have decreased the cost of producing electricity from wind, and growth in wind power has been encouraged by government and industry incentives.